justintadlock/get-the-image/readme.md

 ## Support ##

 I run a WordPress community called [Theme Hybrid](http://themehybrid.com), which is where I fully support all of my WordPress projects, including plugins.
-You can sign up for an account to get plugin support for a small yearly fee ($29 USD at the time of writing).
+You can sign up for an account to get plugin support for a small yearly fee.

 I know.
 I know.
 You might not want to pay for support, but just consider it a donation to the project.
 To continue making cool, GPL-licensed plugins and having the time to support them, I must pay the bills.